 Our mission is to inspire trust in the government by providing access to federal financial data in one easy-to-use platform.

-This site was created by the Office of the Chief Data Officer at the Bureau of the Fiscal Service (Fiscal Service), which is part of the Department of the Treasury.
+This site was created by the Office of the Chief Data Officer (OCDO) at the Bureau of the Fiscal Service (Fiscal Service), which is part of the Department of the Treasury.
 Fiscal Service is responsible for managing public debt, central payment systems, and government accounting.
 Our team is comprised of data analysts, developers, and UX designers who are passionate about putting trusted data in the hands of the people.

 - Human-Centered Design